OpenLiberty/liberty-tools-eclipse/docs/getting-started/getting-started.md

 ## Before you begin

 ### Software requirements

 - Eclipse IDE.
 Minimum Eclipse IDE version: 2022-03.
 Tested with Eclipse IDE for Enterprise Java and Web Developers packages.
 - Java runtime.
 Eclipse interaction with the plugin was tested using versions: 11 and 17.

-  WARNING: When using Java 17 to run your applications using using Liberty dev mode, you may encounter problems.
-The Liberty Maven and Gradle plugins currently do not support java 17.
+  WARNING: When using Java 17 to run your applications using Liberty dev mode, you may encounter problems.
+The Liberty Maven and Gradle plugins currently do not support Java 17.

 - [Liberty Tools feature](../installation/installation.md).